Oldbobb1/SPN-SecurePrivateNetwork/README.md

 # 🛜 SPN

-SPN - Secure Private Network - This MVP was created as part of an ongoing exploration of SwiftUI and for further scaling and release on the App Store.
+SPN (Secure Private Network) - this MVP was created as part of an ongoing exploration of SwiftUI and for further scaling and release on the App Store.

 ## 🔑 Key Features
 - 🎓 Educational purpose: The app serves as a tool to learn the basics of SwiftUI and iOS development.